ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.alexa-shoppinglist/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->
+### 1.0.3 (2024-12-04)

+- CHORE: Migration to ESLint 9 and @iobroker/eslint-config

 ### 1.0.2 (2024-11-09)

-FIX: #97 Add missing attributes to jsonConfig
+- FIX: #97 Add missing attributes to jsonConfig

 ### 1.0.1 (2024-10-19)